zonblade/mini-gateway-rs/README.md

 api documentation can be found [here](https://github.com/zonblade/mini-gateway-rs/blob/main/router-api/README.md) , installation not yet ready but will be available both docker and apt-repository.

+## Getting Started

+for manual build guideline please refer to each dockerfiles in [here](https://github.com/zonblade/mini-gateway-rs/tree/main/build-docker) but we provide docker and binary:
+- for the docker you can get it [here on dockerhub](https://hub.docker.com/r/zonblade/mini-gateway/tags)
+- for the binary you can check our github release

 ## Sub-repositories

 Each sub-repository within this project is designed to be standalone.
 This means that they are independent modules and should be run separately.
 Ensure that you configure and execute each sub-repo according to its specific requirements and purpose.
 Refer to the documentation within each sub-repo for detailed setup and usage instructions.